ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 #softlinks and renames all canu assemblies
 for f in ../read_subsets/*CanuOut/mito.contigs.fasta; do echo "ln -s "$f ; echo $f |sed 's|/|\t|g' |cut -f 3| awk -F"\t" '{print $0".fasta"}' ;done |tr "\n" " " |sed 's/ln -s/\nln -s/g' >CanuSoftlink.sh

-#softlinks and renames all Raven assemblies
+#softlinks and renames all Raven assemblies, which already have unique names
 for f in ../read_subsets/*Raven/*Assembly.fasta ;do ln -s $f;done
 ```
 **Get all of the genomes into one folder with unique file names -- Reads that could not map to an organelle-less nuclear genome**